 Precision planters are the predominant type of planter units used to plant cotton, allowing for accurate and uniform seed placement.
 While cotton has the ability to compensate for gaps or unevenness in the plant stand, a uniform plant establishment will contribute in easing crop management throughout the season.
+In dryland cotton with wider row configurations the plants have less ability to fill in the gaps and therefore yield potential can be reduced.

 A successful planting operation is influenced by a number of factors mentioned below.

-Planter maintenance
+Planter maintenance:

 Ensure the planter is well maintained and ready to go well before planting time.

 Breakdowns in the field can rob time and allow planting moisture to disappear.

-Planter depth
+Planter depth: